 OCD involves a pattern of unwanted thoughts (obsessions) followed by repetitive behaviors (compulsions).
 These thoughts and corresponding behaviors may take up a lot of time and energy, and interfere with your ability to carry out daily activities.
 OCD symptoms often center around certain themes such as cleanliness, a need for order or security, fear of losing control, or anxiety related to engaging in abnormal or offensive behavior.

-Examples of compulsive behaviors include excessive hand washing that interferes with skin integrity, repeatedly checking doors/lights/living spaces in a manager that interferes with an ability to leave or move forward, counting/praying repeatedly.
+Examples of compulsive behaviors include excessive hand washing that interferes with skin integrity, repeatedly checking doors/lights/living spaces in a manner that interferes with an ability to leave or move forward, counting/praying repeatedly.

 Doctors and mental health professionals test for OCD by talking with you about your symptoms, determining if you have obsessions and compulsive behaviors, and by evaluating if these thoughts and behaviors interfere with your functioning.